 Pancreatic Cancer starts in the cells of the pancreas.
 The pancreas is a large gland that lies behind your stomach deep in the upper part of the abdomen.
 The pancreas is also part of the hormonal system and makes insulin and other hormones.
 Hormones made in the pancreas enter the bloodstream and help your body use or store the energy (sugar and fat) from the food you eat.
 Most pancreatic cancers start in the ducts that carry pancreatic juices.

 Pancreatic cancer may not cause any signs or symptoms in its early stages.
 Signs and symptoms often appear as the tumour grows and causes changes in the body.
-Other health conditions can cause the same symptoms as pancreatic cancer1.
+Other health conditions can cause the same symptoms as pancreatic cancer.

 The signs or symptoms of pancreatic cancer include: